Almond Flour Pancakes

 Key ingredients & substitutions

-• Heavy cream – This adds a healthy dose of fat to the pancakes and helps moisten the other ingredients.
-You can swap this out for nut milk, like coconut milk, almond milk or macadamia nut milk, if preferred.
+• Heavy cream – This adds fat and moisture to the batter.
+You can swap it for nut milk like coconut milk, almond milk or macadamia nut milk if you want a dairy-free version.

-• Eggs – Use whole eggs for this recipe to help hold the pancake batter together and to help make these pancakes fluffy.
+• Eggs – Use whole eggs to help hold the batter together and keep things fluffy.

 Youtube